Actipro/WPF-Controls/Documentation/topics/ribbon/controls/interactive/colorpickergallery.md

 ## Hiding the Selected Value

 By default, the [SelectedItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.SelectedItem) will be drawn with a highlight to indicate its selected state to the end user.
-However they may be cases where you wish to prevent the end user from seeing any sort of highlighted item in the gallery.
+However, they may be cases where you wish to prevent the end user from seeing any sort of highlighted item in the gallery.
 To do this, set the [IsSelectionHighlightVisible](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.IsSelectionHighlightVisible) property to `false`.

 ## Processing Item Clicks and Managing the Selected Value

 When an item is clicked, the [ItemClick](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.ItemClick) is raised.
 This event passes arguments that specify which item was clicked.
 The clicked item becomes the [SelectedItem](xref:@ActiproUIRoot.Controls.Ribbon.Controls.Primitives.GalleryBase.SelectedItem) and is passed through as the value to the command for the gallery.

 Galleries are designed to support the WPF [command model](../../command-model/index.md) for maintaining the selected value of the control.
-By default an [ObjectValueCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.ObjectValueCommandParameter) is assigned as the `CommandParameter` of the control.
+By default, an [ObjectValueCommandParameter](xref:@ActiproUIRoot.Controls.Ribbon.Input.ObjectValueCommandParameter) is assigned as the `CommandParameter` of the control.

 See the [Interaction with Value Controls](../../command-model/value-controls.md) topic for detailed information on using this command parameter to manage the control's value (selected item) and support live preview.